 In December 2021, the Compensation Committee engaged F.W.
 Cook to conduct an updated study with a peer group consisting of 15 publicly traded U.S. based specialty retail and personal product companies to perform new market comparisons of our executive compensation program and to prepare its 2022 Executive Compensation Report.
 The companies in the peer group were chosen in consultation with the Compensation Committee based on objective industry classifications, annual revenue and market capitalization during 2020 (the time at which they made pay decisions disclosed in the compensation section of their 2021 proxy statements).
+The peer group data collected in 2022 was re-used as/ background for 2023 decisions and are called "2023 peer group companies."

-The 2022 peer group companies are listed below.
+The 2023 peer group companies are listed below.